elafontaine/smpp/README.md

 e:= NewEsme(clientSocket)

 ```
-The `ESME` object has some convenience functions at the moment and but is currently underwork...
+The `ESME` object has some convenience functions at the moment and *but is currently underwork and it may changes*...
 I know that I want people to be able to ask for "one ESME, please!" and be able to provide the framework
 for handling the SMPP exchange protocol value through the golang channels.
 So the ESME will probably evolve
 into a mechanics of passing PDU objects or bytes through a channel (probably bytes as there is no validation
 on PDU objects themselves, and I want the user to receive the error, not the internals of the ESME).

-The `SMSC` object is currently not made for prod and instantiate ESMEs for each connection.
+The `SMSC` object is currently not made for production use and instantiate ESMEs for each connection.
 There is some
 logic at the moment for dispatching messages, but it would probably be using the same as the ESME when they're ready.

 How to register custom functions for managing the SMPP session